Calgary contractor: RRSP, TFSA, and cash buffer plan

 After-tax cashflowC$4,500-C$8,100/mo once CRA instalments and GST remittances are set aside.

-Liquid investmentsC$55,000 invested pre-scenario, plus an emergency fund rebuilt to C$20k in 2026.
+Liquid investmentsC$55,000 invested pre-scenario, plus cash reserves rebuilt early in the plan.

 What the numbers show